Enneagram strengths and weaknesses

 Type 7 - The Enthusiast

-Energizers: New experiences and adventures, exploring possibilities, excitement and stimulation, having fun.
-For example planning a fun and adventurous trip, exploring new hobbies or interests, attending a party or social event.
+Energizers: New experiences and adventures, exploring possibilities, excitement, and stimulation, having fun and, for example, planning a fun and adventurous trip, exploring new hobbies or interests, and attending a party or social event.

-Strengths: Sevens are highly energetic, optimistic, and adventurous individuals.
+Strengths: Sevens are highly energetic, optimistic, and adventurous.
 They have a natural talent for exploring new ideas and experiences.
 They are highly creative and enjoy sharing their enthusiasm with others.

 Weaknesses: Sevens can become overly focused on pleasure and enjoyment, leading to a lack of discipline and focus.
-They may struggle with commitment and may become easily bored or distracted.
+They may need help with commitment and may become quickly bored or distracted.

 Example career situation: A Type 7 may excel in a career that allows them to explore new ideas and experiences, such as travel or entrepreneurship.
 However, their tendency towards distraction and lack of focus can cause them to neglect important tasks and responsibilities, leading to a lack of success and achievement.